IntptrMax/RamSharp/README.md

-This is a simple Demo for recognize-anything (https://github.com/xinyu1205/recognize-anything/tree/main)
+This is a simple C# Demo for recognize-anything (https://github.com/xinyu1205/recognize-anything/tree/main)

 The demo image is：